amolsood/notes/AWS/EC2/Highlights.md

   - Spread - Each instance is kept on distinct underlying hardware.
 Used for applications having small number of critical instances.
 E.g DB on different hardware.
 Used for individual instances
   - Partition - Each partition has it own set of racks, with different power source and network.
 No 2 partitions within a placement group share the same racks.
 Allows to isolate the impact of hardware failures.
 Used for multiple instances
 - A cluster placement group cannot span across multiple AZs while spread and partition placement groups can
-- Only certain types of instances can be launched in a placement group (compute optimized, gpu memory optimized, storage optimized)
+- Only certain types of instances can be launched in a placement group (compute optimized, gpu memory optimized, memory optimized, storage optimized)
 - Placement groups cannot be merged
 - AWS recommends homogenous instances within cluster placement groups
 - An existing instance can be moved into a placement group.
 Before moving the instance should be stopped.
 The instances can be moved or removed using AWS CLI and AWS SDK only, not available on AWS console yet